alexculea/Preboot-Oxide/doc/configuring.md

 ```BASH
 sudo systemctl edit preboot-oxide
 ```
 The above should open an editor to the `override.conf` for the service.
-In the file we add the enviornment definition:
+In the file we add the environment definition:
 ```
 [Service]
 Environment="PO_LOG_LEVEL=preboot_oxide::conf=trace"